GoogleCloudPlatform/datacatalog-tag-engine/README.md

 - Enter your $TAG_CREATOR_SA as the service account
 - Click on `Search Tag Templates` to continue to the next step and create a tag configuration

-If you encouter a 500 error, you should open the Cloud Run logs to troubleshoot.
+If you encouter a 500 error, open the Cloud Run logs to troubleshoot.
+<br><br>

-4. Test the Tag Engine API access:
+4. Test your Tag Engine API path:

 a) Generate an OAUTH token for your `USER_ACCOUNT`: